samirsenapati/pdf-generator-for-wp/replit.md

 **Previous Version:** 1.5.0
 - Base version before rebrand and TOC feature addition

+## Branding Assets

+The project includes the official **FinalDoc logo** (blue document icon with connection nodes):
+- Homepage header: Large logo with white rounded background
+- Homepage footer: Small logo next to company name
+- Plugin assets: `wordpress-site/wp-content/plugins/finalpdf/admin/src/images/finaldoc-logo.png`
+- Available for use in WordPress admin interfaces and PDF headers

 ## How to Download and Install

 ### Download the Plugin
-The production-ready plugin is available as **finalpdf.zip** (10MB) in the root directory of this Replit.
+The production-ready plugin is available as **finalpdf.zip** (10.3MB) in the root directory of this Replit.

 ### Installation Steps
 1. Download `finalpdf.zip` from this Replit